“Rare works of Texas history brought back to life”

 A lot of the books we do were privately published at the expense of the author 150 years ago…and he likely did not have an editor other than perhaps his wife.

-While I don’t change the author’s original voice or intent, I do as much in the first round as I possibly can to the end of making it readable to 21st century eyes.
-Victorian commas, Edwardian semicolons…they don’t play well with modern eyes.
+While I don’t change the author’s original voice or intent, I do as much in the first round as I possibly can to make it readable to 21st century people.
+Victorian commas and Edwardian semicolons don’t play well with modern eyes.

 Once this is done, we have a book with a “face” (dust jacket) and a page count.

-Once the books arrive, books and jackets meet up…and they head out to their new homes.
+Once the books arrive, books and customized jackets meet up…and they head out to their new homes.

 It’s a heck of a process, now that I look at it written down.
 I don’t think I’ve explained it to anyone but my banker before, beginning to end, in one sitting.
-Heck, I don’t think my Mom and Dad even fully understand my job!
-But if you’ve made it the bottom of this email, you do.
+Heck, I don’t think my Mom and Dad even understand my job!
+But if you’ve made it this far, you do.